oracle/nosql-examples/cluster_setup/README.md

   * `sudo iptables -I INPUT -p tcp -m tcp --dport 5000:5100 -j ACCEPT`
 * Install Java 8 on each the VMs (if a version 8 or greater is not already installed)
   * `sudo yum install java`
-* Download a release distribution of Oracle NoSQL Database to your laptop
+* Download a release distribution of Oracle NoSQL Database to your setup host
   * https://www.oracle.com/database/technologies/nosql-database-server-downloads.html
-* Optionally download a release distribution of the Oracle NoSQL Database Proxy (if accessing the database via HTTP is desired) to your laptop
+* Optionally download a release distribution of the Oracle NoSQL Database Proxy to your setup host.
+(If using the NoSQL http based drivers)
 * Download `cluster_setup.sh` and make it executable
   * `curl 'https://raw.githubusercontent.com/oracle/nosql-examples/master/cluster_setup/cluster_setup.sh' > cluster_setup.sh`
   * `chmod +x ./cluster_setup.sh`